 It's 5.30 pm, dark and temperatures are struggling to get above freezing – feel like a workout?
 Chances are your clients are asking themselves the same question and the answer is typically a resounding ‘no’.

 Dedication and commitment is known to be at an all-time low during the winter months as we crave warmth and hibernation.
-But, with a little extra effort and huge amounts of motivation on your part, you can carry your clientele through the toughest training months of the year.
+But, with a little extra effort and huge amounts of motivation on your part, as a personal trainer, you can carry your clientele through the toughest training months of the year.

 Here are seven ways to do just that: